Skip to main content

 There is a North American Antiepileptic Drug (NAAED) Pregnancy Registry that keeps track of how safe anti-seizure medications are during pregnancy.
 It's encouraged that you enroll in the registry if you're currently pregnant and you're taking diazepam rectal gel (Diastat Acudial) to help researchers learn more about the risks.
 Enroll by calling 1-888-233-2334.

-What are the side effects of Diazepam rectal gel (Diastat Acudial)?
+Side effects of Diazepam rectal gel (Diastat Acudial)

 The following side effects may get better over time as your body gets used to the medication.
 Let your healthcare provider know immediately if you continue to experience these symptoms or if they worsen over time.